 The language of the concluding Saying 114 may appear shocking, but on further reflection another interpretation springs to mind:-

 Simon Peter said to them, “Mary should leave us, for females are not worthy of life.”
 Jesus said, “Look, I shall guide her to make her male, so that she too may become a living spirit resembling you males.
 For every female who makes herself male will enter heaven’s kingdom.”

 At this time women were insignificant and men formed the legitimate body of the community, but as Jesus accepted and promoted women I do not think this should be taken literally.
 Rather, the female symbolizes what is earthly and perishable, the male what is heavenly and imperishable.
 So what is merely human (female) must be transformed into what is divine (male).
 In order for Mary Magdalene and Mary Salome to become disciples of Jesus they must transcend their human nature and so ‘become male’.

-The Gospel of Thomas is a stark, beautiful, poetic document of wisdom, penned by Mary Magdalene in Alexandria, worthy of being one of the most celebrated texts from the Nag Hammadi Library.
+The Gospel of Thomas is a stark, beautiful, poetic document of wisdom, worthy of being one of the most celebrated texts from the Nag Hammadi Library.